Sex-Based Misconduct

 Policy

-Review the Campus Administrative Manual for a complete copy of the University of Illinois Urbana-Champaign policy governing sexual misconduct.
+Review the Campus Administrative Manual for a complete copy of the University of Illinois Urbana-Champaign policy governing sex-based misconduct.

 Purpose

-The purpose of the sexual misconduct policy is to provide a safe and welcoming educational and work environment and to establish standards of conduct that are appropriate for our campus community; and to comply with Title IX of the Education Amendments of 1972 (“Title IX”), 20 U.S.C. § 1681 et seq., and its implementing regulations, 34 C.F.R.
+The purpose of this policy is to provide a safe and welcoming educational and work environment free from sex-based misconduct and to establish standards of conduct that are appropriate for our campus community; and to comply with laws including Title IX of the Education Amendments of 1972 (“Title IX”), 20 U.S.C. § 1681 et seq., and its implementing regulations, 34 C.F.R.
 Part 106; Section 304 of the Violence Against Women Reauthorization Act of 2013 (“VAWA”), 20 U.S.C.
 1092(f), and its implementing regulations, 34 C.F.R.
 Part 668.46; Title VII of the Civil Rights Act of 1964 (“Title VII”); the Illinois Human Rights Act; and the Illinois Preventing Sexual Violence in Higher Education Act, 110 ILCS 155/1 et seq.

 Definitions

-The following definitions are used in the University of Illinois Urbana-Champaign Sexual Misconduct Policy.
+The following definitions are used in the University of Illinois Urbana-Champaign Sex-Based Misconduct Policy.
 Federal definitions can be found in the section of this report titled “Definitions of reportable crimes.”

 Sexual Assault